 Wait to have sex

 Most healthcare professionals recommend waiting about 2 weeks (or until you stop bleeding) before having sex after an abortion.
 This helps reduce the risk of infection.

 Remember: There’s no rush.
 You and your partner can have sex when you both feel ready.

 Most doctors recommend that you use pads (or period underwear) when you’re experiencing post-abortion bleeding.
 Hold off on inserting anything into your vagina until 2 weeks after your procedure (that includes tampons or menstrual cups).

 This helps reduce the risk of infection and allows you to track how much you’re bleeding more easily.
 That can let you know if anything is wrong.

 Post-abortion blood and discharge shouldn’t smell bad (that’s a sign of an infection).
 It also shouldn’t be so heavy that you go through two maxi pads in an hour.
 Both of those effects are signs you should call the doc right away.

 You can resume birth control immediately after your abortion.
-In fact, it’s recommended, because you can be fertile within less than 2 weeks after your abortion.
+In fact, it’s recommended, because you can get pregnant within less than 2 weeks after your abortion.